groupdocs/docs.groupdocs.com/content/annotation-net/release-notes/release-notes-2019/groupdocs.annotation-for-.net-19.3-release-notes.md

 ## Public API and Backward Incompatible Change

-This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 19.3.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 19.3.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Annotation which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Adding Ellipse annotation.

+    ```csharp
     // minimal set of parameters
     AnnotationInfo ellipse= new AnnotationInfo()
     {
         Box = new Rectangle(100, 100.0, 50, 50),
         Type = AnnotationType.Ellipse;
     };
+    ```

 2. GetThumbnail method returns JPEG image stream.
     Assume we are getting pages from document:

+    ```csharp
     List<PageImage> pages = annotationHandler.GetPages(document);

     //Then if we want get thumbnail we call GetThumbnail() method of PageImage item: